Here are 5 Ways to Avoid Painful Gingivitis, also known as Feline Dental Disease, in Cats

 Imagine if you never ever brushed or flossed your teeth or used a mouthwash.
 It’s up to us to make sure our kitties do not suffer from painful dental disease.

 *This is Part 1 in the Feline Dental Health Series.
 In Part 2, I explain the easy way to clean a cat’s teeth.

-Before I get to the 5 steps to avoiding painful gingivitis and feline dental disease in cats, let’s take a quick look at these conditions.
+Before I share the 5 ways you can avoid painful gingivitis and feline dental disease in your cats, let’s take a quick look at these conditions.

 Signs of dental disease

 - Red line along gum line — healthy gums will be light pink along the gum line.